TivNe-SLAM: Dynamic Mapping and Tracking via Time-Varying Neural Radiance Fields: METHODOLOGY

-We define the status under the $t = 0$ as the canonical field and the status of other time as deformation field.
-Inspired by D-NeRF \cite{pumarola2021d}, we leverage a deformation network $\Theta_{d}$ to map all scene positions from a deformation field to a canonical field.
-Specifically, we utilize $\Theta_{d}$ to regress offsets which represents the embeddings of every point for every frame $i \in \{1,...,n\}$, where $n$ is the number of input images and offset is zero only if $t = 0$. $e(t)$ is trilinearly interpolating result of voxel embeddings.
-The metric can be expressed as follows:
+The detailed architecture of our neural fields transformation is further shown in Fig. \ref{fig:MLP}.
+We define the scene at $t = 0$ as the canonical field and the scene at the other time as the deformation field.
+Inspired by D-NeRF \cite{pumarola2021d}, we leverage a deformation neural network $\Theta_{d}$ to transform positions from the deformation field to the canonical field.
+Specifically, $\Theta_{d}$ is trained to regress the offsets which represent moving distance of every point between the deformation field and the canonical field.
+To be noticed, the offset is zero only if $t = 0$. $\mathbf{e}^i_j(t)$ is tri-linearly interpolated result from embeddings collection \textbf{E} and concatenated as $(\mathbf{e}^i_j(t), t)$ by adding a timestamp.
+The function of the deformation field can be expressed as Equation (\ref{eq:deltad}):

-Accordingly we employ a MLP to obtain colors and SDF.
-The specific content of this part is shown in Fig. \ref{fig:MLP}.
-Notably, due to SDF values instead of volume densities that we acquire, the prime volume rendering formula in NeRF becomes inapplicable.
-Thus we adopt the volume rendering formula that proposed in \cite{azinovic2022neural} and modified in Vox-Fusion \cite{yang2022vox}.
+Accordingly, we employ another MLP, $\Theta_{s}$, to regress colors and SDFs.
+Considering SDF values, instead of volume densities, are required in our task, the volume rendering formula utilized by the original NeRF \cite{mildenhall2021nerf} needs to be improved.
+Thus, we enroll a volume rendering technique via combining the network architecture in Azinovi{\'c} et al. \cite{azinovic2022neural} and Vox-Fusion \cite{yang2022vox}.

-However, in order to represent dynamic scenes, we have modified the formula as follows:
+In order to represent dynamic scenes, we further modify the formulas as follows: